-What do I mean by taking the gospel seriously in helping people change?
-How do we do it?
+What do I mean by taking the gospel seriously in helping people prevent and overcome sin?
+How do we do that?
 Like the writers of the epistles did, particularly Paul.
 I have chosen Ephesians as a pattern for us to follow, for in Ephesians Paul is helping Christians experience the life-transforming power of the gospel.
 He talks about sexual purity, but not until chapter four.
 There's a platform he lays first, and so must we.